raganwald/raganwald.github.com/_posts/2016-09-25-vogeltronic-technology.md

 Leo beamed.
 "Oh, that's no problem.
 I mentioned it on a BBS, and I have ten preorders already.
 Well, not invoices or anything, but they say they'll buy it, and even if only half of them want it, that's five sales."

-The other founder, who hadn't spoken yet, wanted to ask wahat a "BBS" was, but decided that things were surreal enough, and there was a definite risk that the conversation would veer even further off base.
+The other founder, who hadn't spoken yet, wanted to ask what a "BBS" was, but decided that things were surreal enough, and there was a definite risk that the conversation would veer even further off base.

 Now it would be nice if the founders in this story clapped Leo on the back, broke open a bottle of champagne, and then devoted 40% of their marketing budged to `lemond.exe`, but that's not what really happened.
 There was much back-and-forth, much hand-wringing, and yes, five sales, but `lemond.exe` became a product, and it had modest sales.